BhuvaneswariDeviGhanta/MY2-GHANTA/README.md

 | Cycling | Cycling reduces blood fat levels | 5 Hours |
 ******
 # My Favorite Scientist Quotes
-1."The important thing is not to stop questioning."
+>."The important thing is not to stop questioning."
 Albert Einstein
+>

-2."The best way to predict the future is to create it."
+>."The best way to predict the future is to create it."
 Peter Drucker